kratzx/twitchbot-fakebets/README.md

 1. Install node.js and npm, following the instructions on the links.
 2. Clone this repo with:
 `gh repo clone kratzx/twitchbot-fakebets`
-3. On the command line, install tmi.js :
+3. On the command line, install dependencies on project root:
 `npm install`
-4. In the repo folder, modify *.env.example* and replace the three environmental variables with the values obtained above.
+4. In the repo folder, modify *'.env.example'* and replace the three environmental variables with the values obtained above.
-5. Change *.env.example* to *.env*
+5. Change *'.env.example'* to *'.env'*
 6. Run bot.js locally using node:
 `node bot.js`
 7. Now that the bot is running and connected to the Twitch IRC network, we can interact with it.